guardian/support-frontend/support-frontend/migration/README.md

 3. Run the site and Storybook locally with `devrun.sh` and check that they load and behave as expected

 After this we can move on to testing on CODE.

+## After deployment

+*After* the code has been built, checked thoroughly on CODE, and deployed to production without issues, we can introduce the git hook that will lint staged files and re-create the TS error log whenever Typescript files have changed in a commit.
+Installing the new dependencies should have created a .husky folder in the support-frontend sub-folder.
+If this directory is not present, [follow these steps](https://typicode.github.io/husky/#/?id=manual) to install Husky manually.
+Move the `pre-commit` file from /gitHooks in this folder to the .husky folder.

+To check that it's working, make a small change to a .ts/.tsx file, and commit it.
+The hook should re-run the ts-log-errors script, and run ESLint on *only* the changed file(s).

 ## Tooling adjustments